Subdiffusion of heavy quark in hot QCD matter by the fractional Langevin equation: Results

-In Fig.~\ref{x_2D} (upper panel), we have calculated the evolution of $\langle x^2(t) \rangle$ for charm quark over time and in Fig.~\ref{x_2D} (lower panel) for bottom quark ($M_b$ = 4.5 GeV) for various values of $\alpha = \beta$ = 1.0 (black), 0.9 (red), 0.8 (green), and 0.7 (blue) maintaining other parameters consistent with those illustrated in Fig.~\ref{p_2D}.
+In Fig.~\ref{x_2D} (upper panel), I have calculated the evolution of $\langle x^2(t) \rangle$ for charm quark over time and in Fig.~\ref{x_2D} (lower panel) for bottom quark ($M_b$ = 4.5 GeV) for various values of $\alpha = \beta$ = 1.0 (black), 0.9 (red), 0.8 (green), and 0.7 (blue) maintaining other parameters consistent with those illustrated in Fig.~\ref{p_2D}.
 For both quarks, as $\alpha$ and $\beta$ decrease, the rate of increase in $\langle x^2(t) \rangle$ diminishes, indicating a transition from normal diffusion to subdiffusion.
 For $\alpha = \beta = 1.0$, $\langle x^2(t) \rangle$ increases linearly with time, characteristic of normal diffusion.
 In this limit, at a later time evolution, $\langle x^2(t) \rangle$ shows a proportional relationship with $t$ {(as discussed in Eq. \eqref{MSD})}, as illustrated in \cite{Moore:2004tg, Svetitsky:1987gq}.
 For $\alpha$ and $\beta$ $<1$, say 0.9, 0.8, and 0.7, the curves for both quarks show slower growth in $\langle x^2(t) \rangle$, reflecting subdiffusive behavior.
-However, the bottom quark's $\langle x^2(t) \rangle$ values are consistently lower than those of the charm quark at equivalent times and parameter values.
-This difference suggests that the bottom quark experiences more significant constraints and interactions within the medium, resulting in a more pronounced subdiffusive behavior compared to the charm quark.
-The comparative analysis highlights that while both quark types exhibit a similar trend of reduced diffusion with decreasing $\alpha$ and $\beta$, the bottom quark's motion is more hindered, emphasizing the impact of the mass and medium interactions on the diffusion process.
+However, the bottom quark's $\langle x^2(t) \rangle$ values are consistently lower than those of the charm quark at equivalent times and parameter values. {This difference in the magnitude of $\langle x^2(t) \rangle$ suggests that the bottom quark experiences more pronounced subdiffusive behavior compared to the charm quark.
+The analysis indicates that both the charm and bottom quarks exhibit subdiffusion but with different patterns in $\langle x^2(t) \rangle$.} The bottom quark's motion is more hindered, emphasizing the impact of the mass and medium interactions on the diffusion process.
 This puzzling relation of $\langle p^2(t) \rangle$ and $\langle x^2(t) \rangle$ of the HQs due to the subdiffusion, this dynamics is not explained before in the context of the HQ dynamics in a hot QCD medium.